 In general, the selection process can be broken up into the following stages, each of which is designed to test your aptitude, character, and physical suitability for the role.

-If successful we will then write to your current force to gain access to your personal record and PDR's.
+If successful we will undertake background checks which includes reference checks with your current force.
 Checks will then be undertaken which includes your local Professional Standards Department and Vetting.

 You will be required to attend an appointment with our Health Provider to confirm you are fit and healthy and meet the standards required of an operational police officer.
 This includes the eyesight test and BMI check.